A Balancing Act

 - increasing your physical activity levels

-Fat stored around the middle puts you at greater risk of developing diseases such as heart disease and type 2 diabetes.
+Your waistline can give you an insight into whether your lifestyle is impacting on your health.
+Fat stored around your middle puts you at greater risk of developing diseases such as heart disease and type 2 diabetes.

 To find out if your lifestyle is impacting on your health, simply measure your waistline and refer to the table below.
-Read more about how to measure your waist circumference.
+You can find out more on our ‘How to measure your waist circumference’ page.